ibm-cloud-docs/vpc/fip-about.md

 Associating a floating IP address with an instance removes the instance from the public gateway's Many-to-1 NAT.
 {: tip}

-Table 1 summarizes the differences between the options:
+This table summarizes the differences between the options:

 | Public gateway | Floating IP |
 | ---- | ---- |